-- Provocative anecdote or situation

-- Compelling quotation (though it should be mentioned that this hook, if overused, will have the opposite effect and bore readers, especially readers who are already familiar with the quote or the subject)
+Quotations, if overused, will have the opposite effect and bore readers, especially readers who are already familiar with the quotation or the subject.

-- Concession

-Concessions are particularly useful in essays that will make a controversial argument, as this tends to help build ethos or credibility for the writer.
+Concessions are particularly useful in essays that will make a controversial argument, as they tend to help build credibility for the writer.